open-crosspost/open-crosspost-proxy-service/memory-bank/activeContext.md

 - Enhanced token storage with improved encryption
 - Implemented thread support in the post interface and implementation
 - Added support for listing connected accounts for a NEAR wallet
+- Restructured authentication routes to be platform-specific
+- Implemented factory pattern in AuthService for platform-specific implementations
+- Updated controllers to support platform-specific parameters
+- Enhanced OpenAPI documentation to reflect platform-specific routes

 ## Active Decisions